 Marina is looking for the Board of Directors in the Netherlands to professionally manage HQ and local initiative of the Foundation in The Netherlands.
 Marina is the only expert for corporates, governments & municipalities in Sustainable Expatriation and is Sustainable Expatriation & Circular Recruitment idea and concept owner.
 Marina is a social sustainability of globalisation influencer on a mission to help corporates, municipalities, startups and international organisations to enable Sustainable Expatriation Way.
 Marina is B-economy changemaker, a graduate student of Copenhagen Business School who took her start-up to European Commission Investment Portal, shortlisted among the best 35 startups by European Business Angel Summit in 2020.

 Right at the COVID -19 outbreak in 2020, Marina started to develop her startup.
 November 2020, denied funding for Sustainable Expatriation radical innovation in Sweden, Marina was selected as a shortlisted startup for the European Business Angel Summit.

 Helping expats of all genders left behind is a primary welfare focus of upcoming fundraising for addressing the COVID-19 challenge for affected expat partners, divorcees, widows and repatriates in need.
-Marina and her team are fundraising to build a global expat safety net, social and professional, addressing inequalities of expat partners, including home violence for stay at home people in global transition, who fall between all existing support systems of the world in each country.
+Marina and her team are fundraising to build a global expat safety net, social and professional, addressing inequalities of expat partners, including home violence for stay-at-home people in global transition, who fall between all existing support systems of the world in each country.

 Facing first-hand challenges of both social and professional re-integration in Sweden, since 2015, Marina has worked with expats of all kinds in Sweden and remotely globally.
 Through her work and research, Marina realised that the absence of solutions to long-lasting stress and sometimes disasters of expat families grounds in the absence of a sustainable approach to expatriation and tangible re-integration support.

 These studies helped Marina validate her Sustainable Expatriation innovation and launch her tech Pre-Seed startup in Copenhagen, which immediately found international validation, recognition and interest from Jesper Valentin Holm, a tech investor who provided invaluable help and connections to Marina.
 Together, working relentlessly and remotely, they initially registered Marina's startup in Valby.
-All was set for success, yet Danske Bank didn't approve Marina as a citizen of Sweden without a physical move to Denmark for a Danish bank account for Sustainable Expatriation Foundation as a Danish association...
+All was set for success, yet Danske Bank didn't approve Marina as a citizen of Sweden without a physical move to Denmark for a Danish bank account for the Sustainable Expatriation Foundation as a Danish association.

-Marina was always attracted to the Dutch culture of thriving expats.
-She is studying and absorbing the best practices of successful expat integration - a struggle and challenge for Denmark, Sweden and other strong and small monocultures.
+Marina was always attracted to the Dutch culture of thriving expats and is absorbing the best practices of successful expat integration - a struggle and challenge for Denmark, Sweden and other strong and small monocultures.

-From November 2021, Marina offers her pilot project for corporates, well-funded startups and other international organisations striving to advance sustainability to test, co-develop and adopt Sustainable Expatriation way for B2B.
+From November 2022, Marina will offer her pilot consultancy circular human capital project for businesses striving to advance sustainability to test, co-develop and adopt Sustainable Expatriation.

 Result provides many benefits and creates multiple shared values for a thriving economy of intercultural talent, startups, corporates and other international organisations.